jojje/avs-scripts/README.md

 ## BlendDupes

 Whenever a duplicate frame is encountered, replaces the frame with a blend of the previous and next frame.
-Duplicate is defined as the luma pixel difference, compared to the previous frame, being being below a user defined threshold.
+Duplicate is defined as the luma pixel difference, compared to the previous frame, being below a user defined threshold.

 ![BlendDupes illustration][blenddupessample]